Career Matters is a virtual business.

 ★Branding – our branding is distinctive, high quality and trademarked.
 We needed to build trust and convey the professionalism and quality of our work.

 ★Thought-leadership – our approach is based on fifteen years of work in the leadership consulting, careers coaching and employability space.
 I’ve worked hard to have an original solution and point of view.
 Conveying this takes time.
-Whether it is quality case studies for a brochure, a 2000 word article (I write around 40,000 words a year for our blog, the same volume as my book, Your Career Plan) or a guest blog or post for a partner organisation, there’s a lot to say, research, schedule, plan and articulate.
+Whether it is quality case studies for a brochure, a 2000 word article (I write around 40,000 words a year for our blog, the same volume as my book, Your Life Plan) or a guest blog or post for a partner organisation, there’s a lot to say, research, schedule, plan and articulate.
 And all that, never knowing if anyone will actually read it!

 ★Collaboration and engagement – we love to share ideas and best practice with other thought leaders and experts.
 So we constantly reach out to other companies to hear from them, partner to share ideas and build links both virtually and in-person.
 In 2018, these included attending panels for Robert Walters, writing thought leadership for Sheerluxe and Huffington Post and delivering complimentary webinars with Capability Jane.

 A little look behind the scenes on our digital strategy…